 Other treats include displays of old musical instruments, Victorian clothing, old photographic equipment, printing machinery, military memorabilia, and even an 1800s-style classroom.

-Thankfully, with all those exhibits there are volunteer experts on hand to answer any questions you might have – all of whom seem to be extraordinarily enthusiastic about their museum.
+Thankfully, with all those exhibits there are volunteers on hand to answer any questions you might have – all of whom seem to be extraordinarily enthusiastic about their museum.

 It’s great to see people choosing to spend their free time to keep their heritage alive and I urge you to have a chat with them if you have the time as you’ll no doubt hear a few stories about Wick that you wouldn’t otherwise discover.

 To sum up, the Wick Heritage Museum really is a genuine Alladin’s cave of memorabilia that should be at the top of your list of things to do if you ever visit the town, and I reckon the entrance price is more than reasonable considering the amount of time you’ll end up spending in there.

-- It’s a genuine Tardis inside!
+- The Wick Heritage Museum is a genuine Tardis inside!
 You’ll be kept busy for ages.